Role-Based Photo Management Platform

 Key Iterations

-As complexity grew, I helped establish a lightweight design system aligned with Camp Starfish’s brand.
-We focused only on components we needed to ship within the 3-month timeline to balance polish with feasibility.
-Accessibility was prioritized to support users with varying technical proficiency.
+As the product grew, I helped establish a lightweight design system aligned with Camp Starfish’s brand.
+We focused on components we needed to ship within the 3-month timeline to balance polish with feasibility.

 Design & Style Considerations